This post covers the best things to do in Barcelona. We include a top 10 list, things to do for free, at night, with kids, and by the season.

 Families and their children will love the opportunity to use their imaginations and create a wonderful memento of the time they spent in this beautiful and culturally rich city!

-Depending on the time of year and whether or not the pandemic has thrown a wrench into the works, families visiting Barcelona will likely have several opportunities to see a sporting event.
+Depending on the time of year, families visiting Barcelona will likely have several opportunities to see a sporting event.

 Football is one of the most popular sports in this city, but Barcelona also has its own basketball team, so fans of either sport will probably enjoy the opportunity to see a live match or game.